omerkaaratas/DrumKit/README.md

 DrumKit is a website that lets you play virtual drums in your browser.
 With a simple and intuitive interface, users can create beats and rhythm by clicking on the different drum components.
 Whether you're a beginner or a seasoned musician, DrumKit is a fun and interactive way to play with rhythm and sound.

 Features
-A wide range of drum components, including snare, bass, hi-hat, and mor Easy-to-use interface that lets you play along with your favorite music
+A wide range of drum components, including crash, kick, snare, and more.
+Easy-to-use interface that lets you play along with your favorite music.

 How to use
 Using DrumKit is simple and straightforward.
 To get started, simply click the drum components you want to use or click the letter related to the component.